 - 1. Develop your LLP carefully. - 2.
 Determine your dissertation research topic within the first 12 months in the program.
 Then use other coursework (e.g., LEAD756 Advanced Studies in xxx) to read yourself into the topic area well ahead of planning to take Dissertation Proposal Development (LEAD880). - 3.
 Remember that you need to demonstrate competency in both qualitative and quantitative research skills before moving into the dissertation.
-You can do this either through

-- previously completed research (e.g., an MA thesis or a published research report) or by taking the appropriate methods courses. - 4.
-Time any methods courses you may have to take to coincide with actual work you can do towards your research topic.
-Take Qualitative Research Methods (EDRM605) and do a mini-project that will help you in your dissertation research.
-Take Statistics (EDRM611-613) in view of your field research. - 5.
+You can do this either through previously completed research (e.g., an MA thesis or a published research report) or by taking the appropriate methods courses. - 4.
+Schedule any methods courses you may have to take to coincide with actual work you can do towards your research topic.
 Use course work credits to develop knowledge bases for competencies and to create your portfolio.
 Never spend your credits without planning some tangible outcomes for the portfolio.